PhDP/Raw/README.md

 not.
 The bloom filter (a probabilistic data structure), is arguably one of the most original and useful data structure.

+Note: there is no C++ in this code, github is mislabelling some header files.

 Installing
 ----------
 On Linux or UNIX-like systems: